<em>Armeria</em>, sea thrift: to plant, to grow, to care for

 Armeria pseudarmeria Ballerina White - Sea Thrift

 We like its large pure white flowers with a green centre.
-A very robust and floriferous variety to plant anywhere in containers or in a dry garden.
+A very hardy and floriferous variety to plant anywhere in a container or in a dry garden.

 • Flowering time June to October